forseti-security/forseti-security/README.md

 ### Install to Local Environment
-Use this [README](/google/cloud/security/README.md) to install and use Forseti Security locally on your own server, workstation, or laptop.
+Use this [README](/google/cloud/security/README.md) to install and use Forseti Security locally on your own machine.

 # Disclaimer
 This is not an official Google product.